braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::note[**Vacuum is a Finate Rooted Tree**]

-The axioms shape possibility into necessity via lemmas that dismantle cycles through timestamp conflicts, impose connectivity for causal unity, and enforce sparsity for precise economy, yielding a vacuum that directs influence from one origin without excess or reversal.
-This finite rooted tree [(§3.1.3)](#3.1.3) captures the pre-geometric substrate as a directed arborescence, with paths rising from root to leaves under monotonic timestamps that block loops, and depth-parity separation that prevents odd enclosures under perturbation.
+The axioms shape possibility into necessity via lemmas that systematically dismantle alternative topologies.
+We dismantle cycles through timestamp conflicts, impose connectivity to ensure causal unity, and enforce sparsity for precise economy.
+This process yields a vacuum that directs influence from one origin without excess or reversal.
+This finite rooted tree [(§3.1.3)](#3.1.3) captures the pre-geometric substrate as a directed arborescence.
+Paths rise from the root to the leaves under monotonic timestamps that block loops, and depth-parity separation prevents odd enclosures under perturbation.
+We have effectively proven that if the universe is to be causal, finite, and unified, it must begin as a tree.

-This setup constrains the universe's origin: all events connect finitely to $t_L = 0$, avoiding infinite chains that erode order, but uniformity raises a further issue, as uneven branching might unevenly allocate compliant sites and bias geometry's start.
-With topology fixed (acyclic via causality, connected for relations, sparse for potential), the task shifts to selecting the tree that upholds axiomatic equity: balanced forms or skewed ones?
+This setup constrains the universe's origin in a profound way: all events must connect finitely to the moment $t_L = 0$, avoiding the infinite chains that would erode logical order.
+However, uniformity raises a further issue that we must address.
+Uneven branching in the tree might unevenly allocate compliant sites, biasing geometry's start before it has even begun.
+With the topology fixed, acyclic via causality, connected for relations, sparse for potential, the task shifts to selecting the specific tree that upholds axiomatic equity.
+We must choose between balanced forms and skewed ones.
 This question refines the arborescence to the regular Bethe fragment, chosen by exclusions and scores, as shown in the Optimal Vacuum [(§3.2.1)](#3.2.1).
 :::

 -----